-- Failure to correct deficiencies during the one semester probation will result in the student being removed from the Honors Track—this will not affect their otherwise good standing as a UHV student.
+- Failure to correct deficiencies during the one semester probation will result in the student being removed from the Honors Program—this will not affect their otherwise good standing as a UHV student.

-- Longer probation periods can be requested from the Honors Track Director in cases of legitimate need (course rotation prevents a re-take, medical need, family crisis, etc.).
+- Longer probation periods can be requested from the Honors Program Director in cases of legitimate need (course rotation prevents a re-take, medical need, family crisis, etc.).

 Honors Program Benefits: